Once Upon a Time (TV series): Casting

 For the second season, Meghan Ory and Emilie de Ravin were promoted to series regulars as Red Riding Hood / Ruby and Belle / Lacey respectively, while Bailey made guest appearances in two episodes and Sbarge joined the recurring cast.
-Colin O'Donoghue was cast as Captain Killian "Hook" Jones, initially in a recurring role, before being promoted to series regular status starting from the fourteenth episode.
+Colin O'Donoghue was cast as Captain Killian "Hook" Jones, initially in a recurring role, before being promoted to the main cast starting from the fourteenth episode.
 Additionally, Dornan made a guest appearance in the seventeenth episode.

 For the third season, Michael Raymond-James was promoted to series regular status as Neal Cassidy, while Ory did not return as a regular due to commitments to the CBS series Intelligence.
 Ory continued to make recurring appearances throughout the season.

 For the fourth season, Michael Socha was brought onto the series as Will Scarlet / Knave of Hearts from the spin-off Once Upon a Time in Wonderland, while Raymond-James exited the regular cast after his character was killed off in the previous season.
 Bailey returned in a recurring arc towards the end of the season after being absent since the second season.

-For the fifth season, Rebecca Mader and Sean Maguire were promoted to series regular status as Zelena / Wicked Witch of the West and Robin Hood respectively, while Socha exited the regular cast.
+For the fifth season, Rebecca Mader and Sean Maguire were promoted to series regular status as Zelena / Wicked Witch of the West and Robin Hood respectively, while Socha exited the main cast.
 Ory also returned in a recurring capacity after being absent since the third season.
 Additionally, Raymond-James made a guest appearance in the twelfth episode.

-For the sixth season, Maguire exited the regular cast after his character was killed off in the previous season, but remained in a recurring capacity as an alternate version of the character.
+For the sixth season, Maguire exited the main cast after his character was killed off in the previous season but remained in a recurring capacity as an alternate version of the character.
 Sbarge and Bailey also returned in recurring capacities, both having been absent since the fourth season.

 The seventh and final season marked a major cast overhaul for the series, with original cast members Goodwin, Morrison, Dallas and Gilmore as well as long-time cast members De Ravin and Mader all exiting as regulars.
 Gilmore and Mader joined the recurring cast for the season, while Goodwin, Morrison, Dallas and De Ravin all made guest appearances, particularly in the finale.
-Along with departures, Andrew J. West and Alison Fernandez joined the regular cast for the season as an older Henry Mills and his daughter Lucy, respectively, after guest starring in the previous season's finale.
-Dania Ramirez and Gabrielle Anwar joined the regular cast as new iterations of Cinderella and Lady Tremaine, respectively; Anwar exited after the eleventh episode, where her character was killed off.
-Mekia Cox, who portrays Tiana, was promoted to the regular cast after initially joining as recurring.
+Along with departures, Andrew J. West and Alison Fernandez joined the main cast for the season as an older Henry and his daughter Lucy, respectively, after guest starring in the previous season's finale.
+Dania Ramirez and Gabrielle Anwar joined the main cast as new iterations of Cinderella and Lady Tremaine, respectively; Anwar exited after the eleventh episode, where her character was killed off.
+Mekia Cox, who portrays Tiana, was promoted to the main cast after initially joining as recurring.
 Additionally, Sbarge and Maguire made guest appearances in the finale.